Gold after Randomized Sand: Model-X Split Knockoffs for Controlled Transformation Selection: Abstract

 \section{Abstract}

-Controlling the False Discovery Rate (FDR) in variable selection is crucial for reproducibility and preventing over-selection, particularly with the increasing prevalence of predictive modeling.
-The Split Knockoff method, a recent extension of the canonical Knockoffs framework, offers finite-sample FDR control for selecting sparse transformations, finding applications across signal processing, economics, information technology, and the life sciences.
-However, its current formulation is limited to fixed design settings, restricting its use to linear models.
-The question of whether it can be generalized to random designs, thereby accommodating a broader range of models beyond the linear case -- similar to the Model-X Knockoff framework -- remains unanswered.
-A major challenge in addressing transformational sparsity within random design settings lies in reconciling the combination of a random design with a deterministic transformation.
-To overcome this limitation, we propose the Model-X Split Knockoff method.
-Our method achieves FDR control for transformation selection in random designs, bridging the gap between existing approaches.
-This is accomplished by introducing an auxiliary randomized design that interacts with both the existing random design and the deterministic transformation, enabling the construction of Model-X Split Knockoffs.
-Like the classical Model-X framework, our method provides provable finite-sample FDR control under known or accurately estimated covariate distributions, regardless of the conditional distribution of the response.
-Importantly, it guarantees at least the same selection power as Model-X Knockoffs when both are applicable.
-Empirical studies, including simulations and real-world applications to Alzheimer’s disease imaging and university ranking analysis, demonstrate robust FDR control and suggest improved selection power over the original Model-X approach.
+Controlling the False Discovery Rate (FDR) is critical for reproducible variable selection, especially given the prevalence of complex predictive modeling.
+The recent Split Knockoff method, an extension of the canonical Knockoffs framework, offers finite-sample FDR control for selecting sparse transformations but is limited to linear models with fixed designs.
+Extending this framework to random designs, which would accommodate a much broader range of models, is challenged by the fundamental difficulty of reconciling a random covariate design with a deterministic linear transformation.
+To bridge this gap, we introduce Model-X Split Knockoffs.
+Our method achieves robust FDR control for transformation selection in random designs by introducing a novel auxiliary randomized design.
+This key innovation effectively mediates the interaction between the random design and the deterministic transformation, enabling the construction of valid knockoffs.
+Like the classical Model-X framework, our approach provides provable, finite-sample FDR control under known or accurately estimated covariate distributions, regardless of the response's conditional distribution.
+Importantly, it guarantees at least the same, and often superior, selection power as standard Model-X Knockoffs when both are applicable.
+Empirical studies, including simulations and real-world applications to Alzheimer's disease imaging and university ranking analysis, demonstrate robust FDR control and improved statistical power.